Quantifier Elimination and Invariant Theory: Applications to Quaternions, Octonions, and Other Algebras

 The model theory, used throughout this paper will be very light.
-We will work in the classical setup of first-order logic and model theory, as described for example in~\cite{cha, hod, pre}.
+We will work in the classical setup of first-order logic and model theory, as described for example in \cites{cha, hod, pre}.
 We denote formal languages by calligraphic letters such as $\mathcal{L}$.

 A language can be extended by an additional symbol $S$; we denote this by $(\mathcal{L},S)$.
-In order to speak of rings, a language $\mathcal{L}$ needs at least two function symbols $+,\cdot$ of arity $2$, and two constant symbols $0,1$.
+In order to speak of rings, a language $\mathcal{L}$ needs two binary function symbols $+,\cdot$, a unary function symbol $-$, and two constant symbols $0,1$.
 With these symbols one can write down the ring axioms and the axioms of algebraically closed or real closed fields, for example.
 Throughout this paper, we denote this specific language by $\mathcal{F}$.
-The complex numbers $\C$ form an obvious $\mathcal{F}$-structure, with the usual interpretation of $+,\cdot,0,1$.
+The complex numbers $\C$ form an obvious $\mathcal{F}$-structure, with the usual interpretations.